 There is no certainty that any of the Fort Hills project, the Frontier project or the Equinox project will produce any portion of the volumes currently classified as "contingent resources".
-The primary contingencies which currently prevent the classification of the contingent resources disclosed above as reserves consist of: current uncertainties around the specific scope and timing of the development of each of the Fort Hills project, the Equinox project or the Frontier project; lack of regulatory approvals for certain aspects of such projects; the uncertainty regarding marketing plans for production from the subject areas; improved estimation of project costs; commodity price fluctuations; in the case of the Fort Hills project, the acceptance within the Fort Hills partnership of the updates to the Fort Hills project scope, timing, costs estimates and final Board of Directors approval of each of the Fort Hills Partnership general and limited partners; and those other risks and contingencies described above under "Cautionary Statement on Forward-Looking Information" and in the public filings described there.
+The primary contingencies which currently prevent the classification of the contingent resources disclosed above as reserves consist of: current uncertainties around the specific scope and timing of the development of each of the Fort Hills project, the Equinox project and the Frontier project; lack of regulatory approvals for certain aspects of the Fort Hills project; uncertainty regarding receiving regulatory approvals for the Frontier and Equinox projects; the uncertainty regarding marketing plans for production from the subject areas; uncertainty in estimation of project costs; and need for approval of a decision to proceed by each of the partners in the relevant project; and those other risks and contingencies described above under "Cautionary"

+Statement on Forward-Looking Information" and in the public filings described there.
 Contingent resources do not constitute, and should not be confused with, reserves.
 There is no certainty that it will be commercially viable to produce any portion of the contingent bitumen resources.